Antimicrobial resistance: At the hospital level

 Antimicrobial stewardship teams in hospitals are encouraging optimal use of antimicrobials.
 The goals of antimicrobial stewardship are to help practitioners pick the right drug at the right dose and duration of therapy while preventing misuse and minimizing the development of resistance.
 Stewardship interventions may reduce the length of stay by an average of slightly over 1 day while not increasing the risk of death.
-Dispensing, to discharged in-house patients, the exact number of antibiotic pharmaceutical units necessary to complete an ongoing treatment can reduce antibiotic leftovers within the community as community pharmacies can have antibiotic package inefficiencies.
+Dispensing the exact number of antibiotic pharmaceutical units necessary to complete an ongoing treatment can reduce excess antibiotics.

-A 2025 cross-sectional study of 125 pharmacists at a UK NHS Foundation Trust examined knowledge, attitudes, and perceptions regarding antimicrobial stewardship following the COVID-19 pandemic.
-The study found that 85.2% of pharmacists recognized antimicrobial resistance as a public health concern, while 85.6% supported antimicrobial stewardship for prudent antibiotic use.
-However, the pandemic created challenges, with 80% reporting that COVID-19 patient conditions influenced antibiotic prescribing and 79.2% noting that time pressure affected antibiotic decision-making.
-The research highlighted the critical role of communication, with 79.2% of respondents valuing enhanced communication with microbiologists and stewardship teams during the pandemic period.
+A 2026 systematic review of 73 studies examined arthropod-mediated pathogen transmission in hospitals.
+Research indicates that cockroaches, flies, and ants frequently harbor multidrug-resistant bacteria, fungi, and viruses.
+While direct causality is difficult to prove, genetic evidence links these pests to hospital-associated infections.